orb-lang/qor/doc/md/core/table.md

 Note that `nil` values will break the one\-to\-one relationship between the first table and the returned table\.

+\#Todo
+should use an n\-table to collect the return values, which will keep any holes from producing impossible\-to\-detect isometry errors\.
+There should also be a corresponding `map` function, which works over all key\-value pairs\.

 ```lua
 local insert = assert(table.insert)